Can I get away with just playing Kingdom Hearts 1, 2, and 3?

-Kingdom Hearts games are finally coming to Nintendo Switch soon.
+Kingdom Hearts games have finally landed on Nintendo Switch.
 This includes Kingdom Hearts 1.5 + 2.5 ReMix, Kingdom Hearts 2.8 Final Chapter Prologue, and Kingdom Hearts 3.
-However, instead of downloading and playing them locally, you will access them via cloud streaming.
-This means that you likely won't need to make any room on your microSD card to play them.
+However, instead of downloading and playing them locally, you access them via cloud streaming, so make sure you have a good internet connection.

 If you're at all familiar with these titles, then you know that the first two are actually a collection of games.
 1.5 + 2.5 ReMix contains six games, while 2.8 Final Chapter Prologue contains three games.
 But do you need to play all of these?
 Or can you just stick to the first Kingdom Hearts, Kingdom Hearts 2, and Kingdom Hearts 3?
 Simple and Clean, here are the important ones and the ones you can skip.